aleksey-nikolaev/predef_wiki/OperatingSystems.md

 Identification|`__ANDROID__`| |
 Version|`__ANDROID_API__`|V|V = API VersionMust be included from ``

-Please notice that Android is based on Linux, and that the Linux macros also are defined for Android.
+Notice that Android is based on Linux, and that the Linux macros also are defined for Android.

 ##### Example #####